grpc/proposal/A83-xds-gcp-authn-filter.md

 If the HTTP request does not result in the cache being updated (i.e., if the HTTP request fails or if it returns an invalid JWT token), [backoff](https://github.com/grpc/grpc/blob/master/doc/connection-backoff.md) must be applied before the next attempt may be started.
-Any data plane RPC started while in backoff delay will be queued until the completion of the next HTTP request attempt.
+If a data plane RPC is started when there is no cached token available and while in backoff delay, it will be queued until the completion of the next HTTP request attempt.
 Note that no attempt should be started unless a data plane RPC is started, since we do not want to unnecessarily retry if the channel is idle.

 To add the token to a data plane RPC, the call credential will add a header named `authorization`.
 The header value will be the string